 There you go.
 Your music festival packing list is ready, and so are you!
 You can check out the list below or download a free printable version.

-Depending on your needs, you may prefer to take less items with you.
+Depending on your needs, you may prefer to take fewer items with you.
 What would you add to the list?
 What will you leave off?
 Have you ever used a microfiber towel before?
 Let us know in the comments.